ergebnis/json-normalizer/README.md

 #### `SchemaNormalizer`

-If you want to rebuild a JSON file according to a JSON schema, you can use the `SchemaNormalizer`.
+When you want to rebuild a JSON file according to a JSON schema, you can use the `SchemaNormalizer`.

 Let's assume the following schema